NebulaUI/nebula-css/README.md

 ##Setup

 ###Installation
-Either download this repository via Git or via Bower:
+Either pull down this repository via Git or you can use Bower:
 `bower install rbrtsmith-grid`

 ###Vars